Source-Set-564/SlidingButton/README.md

 Yeah... just add like code above.
 It's pretty simple :smile:

-You can use `SlidingButton.OnStatusChangeListener` to find out if the button is shifted or not.
+You can use `SlidingButton.OnStateChangeListener` to find out if the button is shifted or not.
 Just add a little bit code like below on your  `java` or `kotlin` file, for example on **MainActivity**

 - Java